-For the past three years I’ve worked primarily as a professional college counselor and essay editor, helping students find schools that best fit their aptitudes and interests, and guiding families through today’s increasingly complex application process.
-I’ve helped students apply to dozens of schools, from local community colleges to the Ivy League.
+For the past six years I’ve worked primarily as a professional college counselor and essay editor, helping students find schools that best fit their aptitudes and interests, and guiding families through today’s increasingly complex application process.
+I’ve helped students successfully apply to dozens of schools, from local community colleges to the Ivy League.

 I earned a Specialized Certificate in College Counseling from UC San Diego in 2018, I’m a member of the Western Association for College Admission Counseling (WACAC) and have worked with college access associations like SoCal CANN and ScholarMatch.
 I'm also a board member and chief College Counseling consultant at Middle Tree, a nonprofit college readiness center for low-income students in western Los Angeles county.
 Finally, as a professor, each college I’ve worked at is nationally ranked in the top 50, and my experiences from these schools offer me special insights into what elite colleges expect from incoming students.

 When working as a college counselor, I typically partner with my associate Garth Robertson, who is similarly highly experienced in college counseling.
 Please visit his website to see his experience, and contact me for info about how this partnership works.